 Buy it: Amazon

 The Halloween series gets a lot of attention because it really did lay the groundwork for the slasher movie explosion that happened into the 1980s and beyond.
 In Taking Shape: Developing Halloween from Script to Scream, authors Dustin McNeill and Travis Mullins examine the history of the original film and the evolution of the franchise, as well as its impact on horror overall.
 In their follow-up, Taking Shape II: The Lost Halloween Sequels, McNeill and Mullins give readers a fascinating look at 24 “lost” sequels, which never made it onto celluloid.
-For any slasher-movie devotee, these are must-reads.
+For any slasher-movie devotee, these will feel like required reading.